Siemens Simcenter STAR-CCM+ Viewer

 3.1 AFFECTED PRODUCTS

-The following versions of Simcenter STAR-CCM+ Viewer, a computational fluid dynamics software, are affected:
+The following versions of Simcenter STAR-CCM+ Viewer, a multiphysics computational fluid dynamics (CFD) software, are affected:

 3.2 VULNERABILITY OVERVIEW

-The starview+.exe allows a corruption vulnerability while parsing specially crafted .SCE files.
-This could allow an attacker to execute code in the context of the current process.
+The starview+.exe application lacks proper validation of user-supplied data when parsing scene files.
+This could result in an out-of-bounds write past the end of an allocated structure.
+An attacker could leverage this vulnerability to execute code in the context of the current process.

 - CRITICAL INFRASTRUCTURE SECTORS: Critical Manufacturing